-Dr S Adams (Head of Department), Mr P Butler, Miss W Crocker, Mrs P Gaut, Ms S Islam, Mr B Jacques-Parr, Dr J Kaur, Mrs R Levett, Mr C Newman, Mrs O Oshilaja, Mrs S Puri, Mrs C Scott-Powell, Mrs A Samuda, Mr J Stayt, Mr F Usiagwu
+Dr S Adams (Head of Department), Miss S Amin, Mr P Butler, Miss W Crocker, Mr M Green, Ms S Islam, Dr J Kaur, Mrs O Oshilaja, Mrs S Puri, Mrs A Samuda, Mrs C Scott-Powell, Mr N Spierts, Mr J Stayt, Mr F Usiagwu

 Mrs H Buocikova, Miss R Ellis, Mrs L Harris, Mrs L Lancaster (chief technician), Mrs S Martin, Mr A Parkinson

 Key Stage 3

-All of Year 7 study Key Stage 3 Science in two years.
+All Year 7 study Key Stage 3 Science in two years.
 The most able go on to complete Triple GCSE Science.
-Others start GCSEs in Year 9 but at a slower pace so they complete two Science GCSEs by the end of Year 11.
+Others start GCSEs in Year 9 but at a slower pace, so they complete two Science GCSEs by the end of Year 11.

 During Key Stage 3 students are introduced to new concepts.
 We aim to continue the excellent work done in the junior schools and build upon the knowledge gained at Key Stage 2.
 Students will sit a baseline assessment at the start of Year 7 and their progress assessed using tests approximately at the end of each half term.
 Students are taught in mixed ability sets through Key Stage 3.

 Key Stage 4 students will take either the AQA Trilogy Combined Science GCSE (worth 2 GCSEs) or AQA Single Sciences, which leads to 3 separate GCSEs in Biology, Chemistry and Physics.
 Both of these routes require the students to complete compulsory practicals, knowledge of which will be tested in the exams, so it is important that students’ attendance does not mean that they miss the opportunities to complete these in class.